Gratheon/website/about/company/Volunteers/index.md

 4. Ask for more information in discord to get attention and document more information for the feature as part of [Features (prioritized and incomplete)](https://www.notion.so/Features-prioritized-and-incomplete-0ccc5a51879941eb8b6f220c261be046?pvs=21)
 5. Follow [Engineering onboarding](/docs/Engineering/Engineering%20onboarding)  if you need to change code and run services locally
 6. Think ahead how your contribution will look like.
 We use different software [Internal tools & cloud services](https://www.notion.so/Internal-tools-cloud-services-2f74cf6da2854e03986c6de7bda3551a?pvs=21) to host results

-## Lower expectations, lower entry barrier

-As we are in volunteer mode, its expected that people are contributing with different levels of their `activity`.
-So if you collaborate with others, do not expect much.
-People may suddenly disappear due to personal reasons (family, work, study etc).
-Its natural.

 ### Contributions